-- 1. A 1⁄2 inch border along all sides except the left side (an 18" side) which shall have a 1-3/4 inch border for binding.
+- 1. A 1⁄2 inch border along all sides except the left side (an 18" side) which shall have a 1-3/4 inch border for binding; however, a 1⁄2" border can be used for the cover page.
 All text and symbols shall be a minimum of 1/10 of an inch tall on paper. - 2.
-A title block in the lower right corner to include:
+A title block in the lower right corner to include: - a.
 The Official name of the subdivision by which it is to be recorded.

-The names: "Jefferson County, West Virginia."

-Tax District, Tax Map Number and Parcel Number.

-Deed book number and page number.

-Property Owner's name, address and telephone number.

-Developer's name, address and telephone number.

-Engineer and Surveyor of record's name, address and telephone number.

-Sheet index on cover sheet if more than one sheet.

-- Tic Marks/SPCS WV North NAD83 - 4.
+- b.
+The names: "Jefferson County, West Virginia." - c.
+Tax District, Tax Map Number and Parcel Number. - d.
+Deed book number and page number. - e.
+Property Owner's name, address and telephone number. - f.
+Developer's name, address and telephone number. - g.
+Engineer and Surveyor of record's name, address and telephone number. - h.
+Sheet index on cover sheet if more than one sheet. - i.
+State the year of the Zoning Ordinance and Subdivision Regulations and the amendment date that applies to the project. - Tic Marks/SPCS WV North NAD83 - 4.
 North arrow, graphic scale and date. - 5.
 A small scale inset map showing the location of the subdivision in the County.
 The map shall be 1" = 2,000' scale, or other scale approved by the County Engineer. - 6.
 If applicable, a small scale inset map showing the general location of the subdivision section relative to other sections of the same subdivision. - 7.
 For the Final Plat, the subdivision perimeter boundary described by bearings and distances.
-The perimeter boundary shall be established by a network of traverse control having a relative error of closure of 1:7500 or better.
-All perimeter corners shall be permanently marked and in place. - If the survey is based on global positioning system measurements, the relative positional accuracy of the survey measurements shall not be less than that which is specified above. - 8.
-Lot boundary lines drawn to scale and dimensioned. - 9.
-Lot boundary lines described by bearings and distances.
+The perimeter boundary shall be established by a network of traverse control having a relative error of closure of 1:7500 or better and a note to this effect and shall be placed on the plat.
+All perimeter corners shall be permanently marked and in place. - 8.
+If the survey is based on global positioning system measurements, the relative positional accuracy of the survey measurements shall not be less than that which is specified above. - 9.
+Lot boundary lines drawn to scale, dimensioned and described by bearings and distances.
 Lot boundaries shall be established by a network of traverse control having a relative error of closure of 1:7500 or better. - 10.
 Show the location and description lot markers and permanent concrete control monuments.
 The lot markers and permanent concrete control monuments shall be in accordance with state law.
 Where possible, permanent concrete monuments should be intervisible; at least 750 feet apart; away from future roadwork; and at least 2 per section or block. - 11.
-Show building setback lines and note the building setbacks on the plat. - 12.
+Show and label the building setback lines on the plat. - 12.
 A number to identify each lot and numbered in logical order. - 13.
 A key to all symbols.
 (Identify monuments and markers according to type and whether "found", "set", or "to be set"). - 14.
 Existing easements and right-of-ways accurately identified, located, dimensioned and drawn to scale.
 Provide reference to deed book and page and/or plat book and page whichever applies. - 15.
 Proposed easements and right-of-ways (roads, sidewalks, drainage, utilities, etc.) identified, located, dimensioned and drawn to scale.
 Roads shall be named.
 Road names shall be approved by the Jefferson County GIS/Addressing Office. - 16.
 Future easements and right-of-ways that may serve at a future date to connect with adjoining properties.